 - Design of seaward faces

 - Methods and material for construction

 - A Construction Environmental Management Plan

 - Biosecurity risks

 - Sediment plumes

-- Stormwater management
+- Stormwater

-- Management of visual changes

 - Cultural matters, including a Kaimoana Management Plan

-- Methods to implement any offset mitigation or environmental compensation package which has been offered by the applicant

 The reclamation and associated terminal development will take a number of years to complete, with timeframes influenced by the completion of earlier projects, construction methodology and availability of material.
-It is expected that the final stage of terminal development will not be able to start before 2022.
+It is expected that the final stage of terminal development will not be able to be started before 2022.